Skip to content

 bash

-KUBECONFIG=$KCP_KUBECONFIG kubectl create-workspace providers \
+KUBECONFIG=$PM_KUBECONFIG kubectl create-workspace providers --type=root:providers --enter --ignore-existing

-KUBECONFIG=$KCP_KUBECONFIG kubectl create-workspace httpbin-provider \
+KUBECONFIG=$PM_KUBECONFIG kubectl create-workspace httpbin-provider --type=root:provider --enter --ignore-existing

 Expected output: